Supreme Court Rejects Challenges To ‘Buffer Zones’ Around Abortion Clinics

 The Supreme Court announced Thursday that it will not hear two cases challenging so-called “buffer zones” around abortion clinics, effectively allowing them to remain, CBS News reported.

-Abortion clinics across the country are often the site of protests and demonstrations, and in some cases, opponents trying to interact with the employees and/or patients walking inside or outside.
+Abortion clinics across the country are often the site of protests, demonstrations, and, in some cases, opponents trying to interact with the employees or patients walking inside or outside.

-To prevent those protests and interactions from getting too close to the clinics and, by extension, potentially harassing the patients/employees and interfering with the clinics’ operations, multiple jurisdictions have enacted so-called “buffer zones” around the clinics.
+To prevent those protests and interactions from getting too close to the clinics and, by extension, potentially harassing the patients and employees and interfering with the clinics’ operations, multiple jurisdictions have enacted so-called “buffer zones” around the clinics.
 In essence, these laws prevent protesters or others from carrying out their activities within a certain distance of the clinic.

 In the Chicago case, the plaintiffs sought to overturn a law that made it illegal for a person within a 50-foot radius of an abortion clinic to come within 8 feet of another person “for the purpose of passing a leaflet or handbill, displaying a sign to, or engaging in oral protest, education or counseling.”